Valdorff/rp-thoughts/rpl_staking/readme.md

 Based on that process, we see that the dark gray line is above orange but below blue in a very narrow range -- from 1.03x to 1.08x per-year ratio expectation.

 ❗❗This means that anyone expecting more than 8% yearly appreciation should not be moved to sell because of this plan change.

 RPL-heavy folks tend to be RPL-bullish.
 I expect very few (if any) RPL heavy people have expectations below 1.08x per-year on the ratio.
-Note also that if there's some initial selling depressing RPL price, which drives price down a bit, then the remaining holders may actually have higher per-year expectations as the price dropped, but the holder's "perceived fair value" may be unsupervised.
+Note also that individuals selling is somewhat self-correcting.
+If an investor has a price point they expect to come about, then price drops actually move them further to the right on the "per-year ratio appreciation expectation" scale, which means they are even less likely to sell (this is intuitive - if you think you're holding a
+$20 bill, you won't give it away for $10, and you _certainly_ won't give it away for $5).

+#### How lower rewards can be a win (specific example)
+We'll run the model backwards here.
+Let's assume a person with EB16s at 100% collateral that believes RPL will 2x in 2 years.

+- Their APR loss in going from the current to the proposed rules is 2.8% APR
+- This can be multiplied by their "per-year ratio appreciation expectation" of 1.41 to get their break-even RPL appreciation improvement
+- `1.41*.028 = 4.0%`

+This is a modest, but real improvement.
+Does it seem realistic that the proposal would have such an impact?
+To me it does, but this is very far into subjective.
+Some factors that could help:
+- Higher rewards attract more minipool creation, which helps us meet rETH demand
+- Higher rewards create a minipool queue, which boosts rETH APR and helps _create_ rETH demand
+- Better-aligned incentives improve trust in the protocol
+  - Makes the protocol more investable
+  - Since NOs must hodl RPL, that can also attract NOs

+#### The model is a model
-It's worth noting this is just a model - the map is not the territory.
+This is _just_ a model - the map is not the territory.
 It's likely some folks are spooked by change, and perhaps by "number go down" on the rewards front.
+On the flip side, it's also possible that some folks are galvanized by improvements and setting RP up for growth.

-Nonetheless, I don't see any reason to expect a large-scale sell-off.
+I don't see any reason to expect a large-scale sell-off.
+I believe this proposal makes RP better and helps us attract more NOs.
+I believe better RP is (eventually, on average) reflected in RPL.

 ### [DRAFT] Why change?
 People entered with this ruleset.